Forrester interviewed Adyen clients and found that merchants can see a gain on payment costs of up to 15 basis points.

 Retailers are always looking for ways to stay a step ahead in an extremely competitive industry.
 And while they may see or hear about the qualitative impacts of using a new tool or service, they rarely get a chance to see the hard numbers behind those choices.

 Adyen commissioned Forrester Consulting, an independent research firm, to conduct a Total Economic Impact™ study, which gives retailers a framework to evaluate how using Adyen might affect their organizations.
-What I find most exciting about the study is I think it gives companies so many concrete details about what they can expect after implementing Adyen.
+What I find most exciting about the study is that it gives companies so many concrete details about what to expect after implementing Adyen.

 In the study, Forrester interviewed four of Adyen’s global retail customers with multiple years of experience using the platform.